Scriptvoyager/gravity-forms-character-counter/README.md

 **How to Use the Plugin:**

-1. Activate the "Gravity Forms Character Counter" plugin through the WordPress dashboard.
+1. Activate the "Character Counter for Gravity Forms" plugin through the WordPress dashboard.

 2. Go to your Gravity Forms forms and edit one of them.